yard-turkey/enhancements/keps/sig-storage/20191125-bucket-provisioning.md

 ## APIs

-> NOTE: For a graphical mapping of how these APIs relate to each other, see [API Relationships](#api-relationships).

 ### Storage APIs

-#### BucketRequest
+#### BucketRequest (BR)

-A namespaced API representing a workload’s need for a storage instance endpoint.
-Created in the workload's namespace.
-A [BucketAccessRequest](#bucketaccessrequest) is required in order to gain credentialed access to the storage instance.
+A user facing, namespaced custom resource requesting a bucket endpoint.
+A `BucketRequest` lives in the app's namespace.
+In addition to a `BucketRequest`, a [BucketAccessRequest](#bucketaccessrequest) is required in order to grant credentialed access to the bucket.

 ```yaml
 apiVersion: cosi.io/v1alpha1